trufflesuite/webinar-episode-01/steps.md

 </details>

-> As we have not written any tests there's not much to report.
+> :exclamation: There's not much to report because we have not yet written any tests.

 # SimpleStorage Behavior

-Our goal is to write a Smart Contract that stores a value that can be retrieve.
+We want to write a Smart Contract with a simple API: set its value, and read its value.
 To do this we need to have the following.
   - [ ] a smart contract, `SimpleStorage`
   - [ ] some way to define the behavior of `SimpleStorage`
   - [ ] the ability to verify `SimpleStorage` behaves the way we defined